 - Construct curriculum focused beyond “teaching to the test”

 - Feed our community healthy and well-balanced lunches and snacks

 - Ensure that we graduate students highly prepared for the academic and social rigors of college

 We realize choosing an independent school involves a significant financial commitment on the part of our families.

 It is a priority for us to make a Harley education both accessible and affordable.
 We seek to provide as many families as possible access to our life-changing education.

 We believe the success of our students is undeniably related to our independence as a non-profit institution.
-Because we receive no funding from a church or NY state, we must raise the money on our own, and tuition covers only 85% of our operating expenses.
-Tuition at Harley ranges from $13,400-$28,400, although the cost of educating each student is actually higher.
+Because we receive no funding from a church or NY state, we must raise the money on our own, and Tuition covers approximately 80% of expenses, and ranges from $18,400 – $29,200, although the cost of educating each student is actually higher.

 Our Board of Trustees, with the help of the business office, steward all of our dollars very carefully.
 Investing your money in your child’s education is a thoughtful choice on your part, and we are extremely careful to keep costs as low as possible while also maintaining the fiscal health of the school.

 A Harley education is a gift to your child as well as an investment for your family.
 We are invested in attracting the best students from a diverse pool of applicants and view our approach to financial assistance as critical for both your family and our community.

 We encourage parents who may not be able to pay the full amount of tuition to apply for a need-based scholarship.
 Financial assistance for newly enrolled families is considered on a rolling basis.